Knox Trophy: History

-Named in honor of Henry Knox, the first US Secretary of War, the original trophy, made by Tiffany & Company was originally kept on display in the office of the West Point Commandant.
-The tradition started back on October 8, 1910, and continues today as the academy's oldest military award.
-According to the Sons of the Revolution in New York (SRNY), the trophy was designed by Tiffany & Company and is still presented annually to the Corps of Cadets of the United States Military Academy by the Sons of the Revolution (NY).
+The trophy was named in honor of Henry Knox (The first US Secretary of War).

-The United States Military Academy is a school for the practical and theoretical training of cadets for the military service.
+The United States Military Academy is apchool for the practical and theoretical training of cadets for the military service.
 Upon completing its course satisfactorily, cadets are eligible for promotion and commission as second lieutenants in any arm or corps of the Army the duties of which they have been judged competent to perform.

 Sherman L. Fleek, Lt.
 Col. US Army (Ret) United States Military Academy Command Historian noted, “The cadets undergo months and months, years actually of leadership evaluations, testing, training, and so on, since the trophy winners seemed to be First Captains because the First Captain excelled in leadership.”

 A record in 1909 found an order of general merit ranking that included an order of merit score in; Civil and Military Engineering, Law, Ordnance and Science of Gunnery, Drill Regulations, Practical Military Engineering, Conduct First Class, less demerits for the year, providing a General Merit Ranking (looking for confirmation that this is the same reference to "military efficiency rating").

 In 1978, the Commandant requested the Knox Trophy be presented to the Brigade Executive Officer.
 There was no established award for that position at the time.
 But in 1979, the Knox Trophy was again awarded to the cadet with the highest military efficiency.
 An award was established in 1981 recognizing the Brigade Executive Officer.